saleor/saleor-docs/website/versioned_docs/version-2.10/dashboard/catalog/products.md

 ### Allocating stock for new orders

-Once a new order is placed, quantity needed to fulfil each order line is immediately marked as allocated.
+Once a new order is placed, the quantity needed to fulfill each order line is immediately marked as allocated.

 > **Example**
 >